ricbl/gradient-direction-of-robust-models/README.md

   * state_dict_d_best_epoch: checkpoint for the classifier model for the epoch with the highest validation score.
   * log.txt: a way to check the configurations used for that run and check the losses and scores of the model in text format, without loading tensorboard.
   * command: command used to run the python script, including all the parser arguments.
+  * csv_file.csv: table containing per-example statistics for the alignment from all classes as described in Table 6, Section 3.4 from the paper.

 ## Credits for external code
 * The code included in `src/cgan/` was cloned from https://github.com/ilyakava/BigGAN-PyTorch and modified to include more datasets.
 The code included in `src/indirect_method/bg` is copied from the same repository, but only includes the code necessary to run a loaded generator.
-* The code included in `src/.../advertorch` was copied from https://github.com/BorealisAI/advertorch/pull/74/files and slightly modified.
+* The code included in `src/.../advertorch` was copied from https://github.com/BorealisAI/advertorch/pull/74/files and https://github.com/BorealisAI/advertorch/blob/c18b5882b2c1eb2a3f650c8c9296b920e6635521/advertorch/attacks/spatial.py and slightly modified.
 * The code included in `src/indirect_method/util_defense_GAN.py` was inspired by https://raw.githubusercontent.com/sky4689524/DefenseGAN-Pytorch/master/util_defense_GAN.py

 ## License